mintsuki-org/discord-player/README.md

 On Debian and Ubuntu, discord-player depends on the following packages:

-`build-essential qt5-qmake qtbase5-dev qt5-default qtwebengine5-dev`
+`sudo apt install build-essential qt5-qmake qtbase5-dev qt5-default qtwebengine5-dev`

 #### Arch Linux

+## This section needs to be expanded to only include the needed dependencies

 On Arch, it depends on qt5, which can be installed with: